peb-adr/ram-watch-cheat-engine/README.md

 If you reached the end of the movie you will now have to pack the screenshots into a video.
 To do so follow these steps:
 1. copy and paste the `pack_frames.bat` script included in the `user_files` directory into the screenshot folder
 1. copy and paste the `ffmpeg.exe` file from `downloadpath\bin` into the screenshot folder
-3. execute it and follow the instructions
+3. execute `pack_frames.bat` and follow the instructions

 Congratz! you can go ahead and edit your video now (: